 By Steve Blechman

 Cannabidiol (CBD) is the talk of the town!
-A “miracle cure?”
+Does CBD increase dopamine?
+Is it a “miracle cure?”
 The hottest supplement trend in years and the FDA hasn’t even approved it in food or dietary supplements.
 It was reported on June 12, 2019 in The New England Journal of Medicine that, “the FDA has taken the position that cannabidiol cannot be legally sold in supplements or food.”
 The hype for CBD as a “miracle cure” is unknown.
 We don’t know if cannabidiol can be a “miracle cure” for anything other than epilepsy at this time based on the scientific research!
 Cannabidiol is sold illegally online and in some retail stores in several dosage forms such as CBD Oil, CBD Candy and CBD Gummy Bears.
 Sales of CBD are projected to reach $22 billion by 2022.

 In an article published Thursday, December 27 in The New York Times, it acknowledges, “In 2017, the National Academies of Sciences, Engineering and Medicine convened a panel of experts to review the health effects of cannabis and cannabinoids.
 They examined more than 10,000 studies, most of which examined marijuana, not CBD.
 They found evidence that some cannabinoids — not including CBD — are effective for pain, nausea from chemotherapy and muscle spasms in multiple sclerosis.